 Some of our regular winter visitors have arrived such as Mountain Bluebirds, Ferruginous Hawks, Prairie Falcons, Kinglets including a Golden-crowned, various sparrows and Sapsuckers including at least one Red-naped.
 If you have a chance to get out and scout please let us know even if you are not finding things that seem interesting.
 This can help others focus their scouting efforts on areas which have not yet been scouted.

 If you wish to participate and have not already been in touch with us please do so as soon as possible.
 This will make our planning efforts much easier.
+There is a HIGH likelihood we will cap the number of birders we have participate.

 The center of the circle is at 34.65010 -119.95160.
 This is a point on Happy Canyon Road approximately 7 miles NE of highway 154.
 The circle’s radius is 7.5 miles.
 If you have and use a GPS unit, your service is especially valuable scouting or counting in the outer reaches of the circle.
 Link to Count Circle Map